Jasonblalack/zyngapoker/Mac-OS-X.md

 Before installing Jasy you must install XCode to have all relevant developer tools like the GNU compilers ready on your system.
 XCode is available via the [Mac App Store](http://itunes.apple.com/de/app/xcode/id497799835?mt=12).

-Alternative: Install the "Command Line Tools for Xcode package" instead from [Apple's develper portal](http://developer.apple.com/downloads) (Requires a free Apple ID)
+_Alternative_: Install the "Command Line Tools for Xcode package" instead from [Apple's develper portal](http://developer.apple.com/downloads) (Requires a free Apple ID)

 Installing Homebrew